11 Passive Income Ideas to Increase Your Cash Flow

 Subject to tax requirements

-Income from a buy-to-let property or renting a space such as a garage, parking space, or office, can be a steady way to earn extra money, but this passive income source comes with maintenance and monitoring.
-Just like your own home, renting out a property or space leaves you with the job of looking for tenants and repairing any damage or wear and tear.
+Income from a rental or opening a homestay can be a steady way to earn extra money, but this passive income source comes with maintenance and monitoring.
+Just like your own home, renting out a property or space leaves you with the job of looking for tenants, entertaining guests and repairing any damage or wear and tear.

 Pros